wavemotion-dave/StellaDS/README.md

 Version History:
 -----------------------
+V5.4 : 07-Oct-2022 by Dave Bernazzani (wavemotion)
+  * Added DF bankswitching scheme (missed when DFSC was added).
+  * New core execution loop that gives us another 2 frames of performance.
+  * Optmized F4 driver to make some of the 32K games playable on DS-Lite.
+  * Cleanup across the board.

 V5.3 : 03-Oct-2022 by Dave Bernazzani (wavemotion)
   * Added Chetiry (CTY) bank switching scheme with EEPROM support (but no music fetchers).
   * Improved memory handling across the board for another frame of performance.